 Yes, Zoho Books does have a free plan with no time limit.
 It does comes with some other limitations that might make it hard to use in the long run.
 For one, your company can’t make more than $50,000 per year and still use the free plan.
 It allows for a single user and a single accountant, and allows you to manage no more than 1,000 invoices per year.

-Other than that, though, you still get a lot of functionality, including a client portal, online and offline payments, multilingual invoicing, reporting and analytics, and a wide range of other Zoho Books features that make it so popular.
+Other than that, though, you still get a lot of functionality, including a client portal, online and offline payments, multilingual invoicing, basic reporting and analytics, and a wide range of other Zoho Books features that make it so popular.
 You will only be able to integrate with other Zoho apps but, given the sheer number of those, you should be set for a while.

 Zoho Books also offers a 14-day free trial for its paid plans, so you can see how they work before making a financial commitment.